18 September 2022: W0EQO is back in service after Windows updates were completed on the host PC.

-W0EQO Update: Station W0EQO is now in Park Rapids.
+W0EQO Update: Station W0EQO is now in rural Park Rapids, MN.
+This location in the North Woods is not far from the headwaters of the Mississippi and has a low noise floor.
 It is operating at 60 watts periodically due to a problem with RF in the shack.
 Digital mode operation is NOT allowed as this is likely to trigger the RF problem and cause a loss of internet control.
 SSB/CW should be okay.
 We are considering ways to address the RF problem.
 It is worst on 40 m, so no 40 meter operations are allowed at this time.

 Both Twin Cities stations are subject to intermittent outages because of thunderstorm activity.
 Antennas will be disconnected to protect the equipment.